huarngpa/huarngpa-twitter-stocks-big-data/big-data/README.md

 Probably the most useful features of big data is the ability to combine different datasets to identify trends between the two datasets.
 For this project I used the Stanford NLP library and implemented a sentiment analysis on the ingested twitter data.
 Since this is a batch view, we can change our sentiment analysis model later on and recompute the results.

-Then using the Spark MLLib, I run a
+Then using the Spark MLLib, I run a linear regressor on the data and store the computed results in Hive.

 # Technologies Used
 * Batch Layer (Kafka, Spark, Scala):